MicrosoftDocs/azure-docs/articles/storage/storage-import-export-tool-setting-properties-metadata-import.md

 ---

-# Setting Properties and Metadata during the Import Process
+# Setting properties and metadata during the import process

 When you run the Microsoft Azure Import/Export tool to prepare your drives, you can specify properties and metadata to be set on the destination blobs.
 Follow these steps:

 1. To set blob properties, create a text file on your local computer that specifies property names and values.